MicrosoftDocs/sql-docs/docs/reporting-services/custom-assemblies/how-to-debug-custom-assemblies.md

   - "debugging custom assemblies [Reporting Services]"
   - "troubleshooting [Reporting Services], custom assemblies"
 ---
-# How to: Debug custom assemblies
+# How to debug custom assemblies
   The [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[dnprdnshort](../../includes/dnprdnshort-md.md)] provides several debugging tools that can help you analyze your custom assembly code and locate errors in it.
 The best tool to use depends on what you are trying to accomplish.
 This example uses [!INCLUDE[vsprvs2008](../../includes/vsprvs2008-md.md)].

  The recommended way to design, develop, and test custom assemblies for [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] is to create a solution that contains both your test reports and your custom assembly.

-### To debug assemblies using a single instance of Visual Studio
+### Debug assemblies by using a single instance of Visual Studio

 1. Create a new report project using [!INCLUDE[vsprvs](../../includes/vsprvs-md.md)].